vaishnavi-dangeti/ai-powered-dynamic-pricing-/README.md

 ├── data/
 ├── results/
 └── dashboard/
 📈 Example
-For a simulated wireless-headphones scenario, the model evaluates multiple prices and identifies $52.99 as the revenue-maximizing option among the tested prices.
+For a simulated wireless-headphones scenario, the model evaluates multiple prices and identifies $52.99 as the revenue-maximizing option among the tested prices. �
+README.pdf